GEICO-Creative-Services/Projects/README.md

 # Projects

+# GEICO Projects

+## Getting Started
-Upload projects to review the code
+Upload projects to have others review the code.

+USE THIS REPOSITORY WITH CAUTION, IT IS PUBLIC SO DON'T POST ANYTHING THAT SHOULDN'T BE ONLINE.

+## License

 Copyright 2017, GEICO, All rights reserved.

 FOR USE BY GEICO ONLY

-USE THIS REPOSITORY WITH CAUTION, IT IS PUBLIC SO DON'T POST ANYTHING THAT SHOULDN'T BE ONLINE.